By: Marilyn L. Davis

 My 19-year old granddaughter – willing to ride in my truck, captain of her college soccer team, volunteer at a nursing home; updater for the children’s bulletin board at the hospital, and friend to an eclectic mix of kids, makes the effort to live a non-judgmental life.

 Her willingness to ask questions for understanding is impressive.
-She participated, as the only high school student, in a weekend-long seminar for EMS personnel.
-When I asked her if she felt uncomfortable being with a group of adults, she stated that she was going to enjoy getting the 411 from experienced people.
+When she was 15, she participated in a weekend-long seminar for EMS personnel.
+When I asked her if she felt uncomfortable being the only teenager with a group of adults, she stated that she was going to enjoy getting the 411 from experienced people.

 She is now the voice and the actions to emulate.
 She has a younger brother and two cousins that she can influence, and that is also part of how messages are most effectively given and received by children.
 They listen to peers.